 - Bundling: You may get a discount for purchasing home and auto insurance with AARP.

-- Loyalty discount: This discount is for policy holders who are consistent in renewing their car insurance policies.
+- Loyalty discount: This discount is for policyholders who maintain continuous AAA car insurance.

 - Companion discount: This is a discount for bundling home and car insurance with AAA.

-- Multiple vehicle discounts: Insuring more than one vehicle with AAA can save.
+- Multiple vehicle discounts: Insuring more than one vehicle with AAA could save policyholders money.

 AARP vs AAA: online and mobile experience comparison